Multidimensional Principal Components (Map Viewer)

 This tool includes the following outputs:

-• One multidimensional imagery layer containing raster bands or one table layer of one-dimensional arrays that display dominant temporal patterns based on the Mode parameter.
+• One multidimensional imagery layer containing raster bands or one table layer of one-dimensional arrays that display dominant temporal patterns based on the Mode parameter value.

 • One table layer showing the supporting data for the choice of the principal components called the loadings table.